Last updated on :24 Feb, 2026

-Read time : 12 min
+Read time :13 min

-These simple but effective steps are crucial for seasonal flu prevention and management [3].
+These simple but effective steps are crucial for seasonal flu prevention and management.

 Many herbs are readily available and can be used as supplements for immune support during the flu season.
 Always consult with an Ayurvedic practitioner or healthcare provider before using herbal remedies, especially if you are pregnant, nursing, or have a pre-existing condition.

-Turmeric contains curcumin, which has anti-inflammatory and antiviral properties that may help support the immune system and overall respiratory health by potentially inhibiting the replication of the influenza virus [8].
+Turmeric contains curcumin, a compound traditionally studied for its antioxidant properties and its role in supporting a healthy immune response [8].
 To take turmeric, you can add it to your food or drink it as tea.
 To make turmeric tea, add a teaspoon of turmeric powder to a cup of hot water, and add honey and lemon juice to taste.

-Cinnamon has anti-inflammatory properties that may help alleviate flu symptoms such as cough and congestion.
+Cinnamon contains compounds with anti-inflammatory properties, though clinical evidence for its effect on flu symptoms is limited.
 To take cinnamon, you can add it to your food or drink it as tea.
 To make cinnamon tea, boil a cinnamon stick in water for 10-15 minutes, strain, and add honey to taste.

 Disclaimer on Herbal Use: While herbal remedies can help support the body’s natural defences and relieve symptoms, they are not a substitute for proven medical treatment or the influenza vaccine.
 If your symptoms increase or persist, see your doctor for a proper diagnosis and treatment plan.